 The biggest operation is the wind-powered saw mill, Het Jonge Schaap, and it’s one of the newest additions.
 The original mill was built in 1680 in Zaandam and was demolished in 1942.
 In 2005, craftsmen undertook the project of rebuilding it at Zaanse Schans in the traditional style and based on original drawings.
 Visitors can see a video about the building process inside the mill.
 Het Jonge Schaap is a commercial business that saws wood for sale and builds furniture on site.
 It’s fascinating to watch the creations taking shape in front of you.

-Visiting the Workshops, Museums, and Shops
+Workshops, Museums, and Stores

 The museums and shops highlight different aspects of Dutch culture with a focus on what life was like in the Zaans district.
 The six museums and seven handicraft displays and workshops each focus on a different craft or profession, giving visitors lots to choose from.